Afghan minister repeats plea for militias to regroup and rearm

 The government is concerned “irresponsible armed groups” could heed Khan’s request and undermine efforts to win public confidence in the 350,000 foreign-trained Afghan security forces.

-The regrouping of militias could also further destabilise the country by renewing tribal and ethnic conflicts and turf wars over wealth, resources and power.
+The regrouping of militias could also further destabilize the country by renewing tribal and ethnic conflicts and turf wars over wealth, resources and power.

 Mohammad Naeem Lalai Hamidzai, a lawmaker for Kandahar province, accused Khan during the debate of distributing weapons and trying to consolidate his political power in Herat.